CM4all/pond/doc/index.rst

   listener {
     bind "*"
     #interface "eth0"
+    #zeroconf_service "pond"
   }

 The database section can specify how much memory is allocated in total (in bytes; the suffixes `k`, `M`, `G` are supported).
 Internally, the database implements a circular buffer which evicts the oldest items if there is no more room for another item.

+The listener setting :envvar:`zeroconf_service` registers the listener as Zeroconf service in the local Avahi daemon.
+This can be used by the client to discover Pond servers.

 Client
 ------